Germany's Next Topmodel season 20

 The twentieth season of Germany's Next Topmodel aired on German television network ProSieben from 13 February to 19 June 2025, under the catch phrase Happy Birthday GNTM.

 The first twelve episodes aired twice a week, with men's episodes on Wednesdays and women's on Thursdays, until the groups merged on 27 March, marking the first co-ed Top Model season to initially begin with a separate competition for men and women.This season also marks the return of best-ager models for the first time since season 18.
+This is also the last season to have a live finale shot in Cologne.

 The winners of this season are 20-year-old Daniela Djokić from Ostfildern and 19-year-old Moritz Rüdiger from Berlin.
 Their prizes include: